LaoYang1994/PanopticSegmentation/README.md

 + annotations: store annotation files like panoptic_val2017.json and instances_val2017.json
 + detresults: store instance segmentation result which is stored in a json file
 + images: store the images
 + models: store the semantic model.
 In **cal_panoptic.py**, we use a random matrix to replace the semantic prediction matrix.
-Actually, you should get the matrix by inference with your semantic model.
+Actually, you should get the matrix by making a inference with your own semantic model.